ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Control whether or not enables the IP Firewall for this application.
 Valid values are `on`, `off`.
 The default value is `off`.

 `--edge-connectivity`
-:   The IP versions supported for inbound connections on range anycast IPs.
+:   The IP versions supported for inbound connections on a range of anycast IPs.
 Valid values are `all`, `ipv4`, `ipv6`.
 The default value is `all`.

 `--edge-tls`
 :   The type of TLS termination associated with the application.
 Valid values are `off`, `flexible`, `full`, `strict`.
 The default value is `off`.